winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 * To create a new app to the `monadahq` team, submit a `POST` request to `/teams/monadahq/apps`.
 * To get the status of the `prod` environment in the `hello` app, submit a `GET` request to `/teams/monadahq/apps/hello/envs/prod`
 ### Web application

 The web app URLs should look like this:

 https://wing.cloud/TEAM/APP/ENV

+Action pages such as "new app" should use an `?action=ACTION` parameter.

 For example:

 * https://wing.cloud/monadahq/hello is the main dashboard for the `monadahq/hello` app.
 * https://wing.cloud/monadahq/hello/prod is the `prod` environment (status + console).
+* https://wing.cloud/monadahq?action=new-app - the new application page
 ### Application endpoints

 For each public endpoint exposed by an app (e.g. a website or a REST API endpoint), Wing Cloud will allocate a random `endpointid` which cannot be guessed and used as the subdomain.
 Traffic that goes to these hosts will reach directly to the application.